lsst/LDM-135/index.rst

 HBase
 -----

-HBase [39] is a column-oriented structured storage modeled after Google's Bigtable [7], and built on top of the Hadoop HDFS.
-It is good at incremental updates and column key lookups, however, similarly to plain MR, it offers no mechanism to do joins – a typical solution used by most users is to denormalize data.
-HBase is becoming increasingly more popular at Facebook [40].
-It is supported commercially by Cloudera, Datameer and Hadapt.
+`HBase`_ is a column-oriented structured storage modeled after Google's Bigtable [Bigtable06]_, and built on top of the Hadoop HDFS.
+It is good at incremental updates and column key lookups, however, similarly to plain MR, it offers no mechanism to do joins – a typical solution used by most users is to denormalize data. `HBase`_ is becoming increasingly more popular at Facebook [nosqlpedia]_.
+It is supported commercially by Cloudera, Datameer and `Hadapt`_.

 .. _mr-pig-latin: